oruchankural/turkey-cities-api-w-elasticSearch/README.md

 --------------------------------------
 This API presents the names, regions and population numbers of 81 cities in Turkey.

-This api is used for the Elasic-Cities-Api available in my repositories.
+This API is used for the Elasic-Cities-Api available in my repositories.
   > Related API repo ;
   https://github.com/oruchankural/Elastic-Cities-Api